 1. I would advise to only run SplitCam when needed because your webcam will be automatically turned on when SplitCam is running.
 If you’re using SplitCam on your laptop, turning on the webcam all the time will obviously drain the battery faster.

 2. Pay extra attention during the installation because SplitCam setup downloads third party adware and will be installed to your computer if you blindly click on the Agree button.
-During testing, we were prompted to install the Babylon Toolbar.
-If you’ve accidentally installed it, refer to this guide on how to fully remove Babylon Toolbar from your computer and web browsers.

 3. The left pane of SplitCam may be displaying inappropriate advertisement.
 During our test, it was displaying links to an adult webcam site.
 Fortunately this can be easily blocked by redirecting the adult site to localhost using the Windows HOSTS file.